FaizanMughal/flak_m/Readme.md

    - Fix some oddly-oriented triangles (e.g. some parts of the flak cannon, can be easily noticed when using invisibility)
    - Recenter the backpack mesh (it was a complete hack job to begin with)
+ - UT gore system (toggleable)

 ## Future plans

+ - Change the way inventory items are dropped to be more UT-like, this will require GZDoom changes
  - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented
  - Add player models once GZDoom gets a well deserved model animation system